Trump nominee for public lands post withdraws after her criticism of Jan. 6 Capitol attack surfaces

 The withdrawal of Kathleen Sgamma to lead the Interior Department's Bureau of Land Management was announced Thursday at the start of her confirmation hearing before the Senate Energy and Natural Resources Committee.

-A former interior secretary under Trump, David Bernhardt, said her withdrawal was “self-inflicted,” and he included a link to a website that posted her 2021 comments.
-Bernhardt suggested that people whose views don’t align with Trump’s should not seek political appointments.
+David Bernhardt, who served as interior secretary in Trump's first term, said on X that Sgamma's withdrawal was “self-inflicted” and included a link to a website that posted her 2021 comments.
+Bernhardt suggested that people whose views don’t align with Trump’s should not seek political appointments in his administration.

 “I am disgusted by the violence witnessed yesterday and President Trump’s role in spreading misinformation that incited it,” Sgamma said in the comments earlier reported by Documented, which describes itself as a watchdog journalism project.